awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-ssm-agent.md

 + `/var/log/amazon/ssm/amazon-ssm-agent.log`
 + `/var/log/amazon/ssm/errors.log`

-For Linux instances, you might find more information in the `messages` file written to the following directory: `/var/log`\.
+For Linux managed nodes, you might find more information in the `messages` file written to the following directory: `/var/log`\.

 ## Agent log files don't rotate \(Windows\)<a name="systems-manager-ssm-agent-troubleshooting-log-rotation"></a>

-If you specify date\-based log file rotation in the seelog\.xml file \(on Windows Server instances\) and the logs don't rotate, specify the `fullname=true` parameter\.
+If you specify date\-based log file rotation in the seelog\.xml file \(on Windows Server managed nodes\) and the logs don't rotate, specify the `fullname=true` parameter\.
 Here is an example of a seelog\.xml configuration file with the `fullname=true` parameter specified\.

 ```
 <seelog type="adaptive" mininterval="2000000" maxinterval="100000000" critmsgcount="500" minlevel="debug">